mathewtrivett/gogo/README.md

 #### Liberties

 The lines on the board are called liberties.
 You can think of liberties as life lines to each stone.
-When all liberties are cut off to a group of player's stones, by being surrounded by their opponent, then they are taken as prisoners.
+When a group of a player's stones are surrounded by their opponent, they no longer have any liberties and they are taken as prisoners.

 #### Winning GoGo

 + **Timeout**

 If a player runs out of time, they automatically lose.

 + **Pass**

 Players can pass.
 A consecutive pass from each player ends the game and the game is scored.
 The winner is the player with the most prisoners and territory.

 + **Resign**

-Players can resign.
-Handing the win over to their opponent.
+Players can resign, handing the win to their opponent.

+#### Scoring

 #### Suicide